 The 'just right challenge' is about matching the skill set required for an activity with the performance capacity of the infant engaged in the activity.
 Through scaffolding, that is, offering just the right help at just the right time in just the right way, the TEDI-Prem therapist teaches parents to determine and utilise the 'just right challenge' during all interactions.
 For infants to make continual gains in a safe, timely, and positive manner, it's important to know how much assistance they need to perform an activity and to understand ways to adapt the activity to place it at the cusp of an infant's developmental ability.
 This can involve altering the level of assistance provided, changing the infant's posture, modifying the environment, and adapting aspects of the task such as object placement.
-The parent learns how to provide graded postural support and observes their infant's spontaneous movement, social engagement, and vocalisations in response to the support to determine if the 'just right challenge' has been met.
+The parent learns how to provide graded postural support and observes their infant's support to determine if the 'just right challenge' has been met.